zamange/zamange/README.md

 👋 Hello there!
 I'm Zamagcina Ngeyane, a passionate software engineering student with a knack for building innovative solutions using Python, HTML&CSS, Java and Javascript.

 💻 My journey into the world of coding began with Python, and I've been hooked ever since.
-Whether it's developing web applications, automating tasks, or diving into data analysis and machine learning projects, Python is my go-to tool.
+Whether it's developing web applications, automating tasks, or diving into data analysis, Python is my go-to tool.

 📚 Currently pursuing my qualification in software engineering at WeThinkCode_, I'm constantly seeking opportunities to expand my knowledge and enhance my skills.
 I'm actively involved in projects both inside and outside of the classroom, always eager to learn and grow as a developer.